Xcaciv/XCBatch/README.md

 // TODO: Code example

 > **note:** Generally speaking a queue is not meant to store data, it is meant to ensure the processing of data.
-Therefore, Batch 90 queues source information (that is what information to process) and not data.
+Therefore, Batch 90 queues source information and not objects.
 Creating any sort of complex source objects is strongly discouraged as it will degrade this frameworks performance and efficiency.

 ### TODO